-We used plants grown from seed collected from a field site of tansy (Tanacetum vulgare L.; Asteraceae) that was previously the focus of two studies about the spatio-temporal dynamics of tansy aphids (Senft, Weisser & Zytynska, 2017), and the chemical diversity of tansy plants and how this affects early aphid colonisation (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
-Seeds were collected in late autumn 2013 from dried flower heads of plants growing at a distance between 3-21 m on a field site with 172 plant patches in Altenhausen, north of Freising in southern Germany (N 48°25'1.51"; E 11°46'1.19").
-Tansy plants have a low rate of self-fertilisation (Lokki, Sorsa, Forsén & Schantz, 1973).
+We used plants grown from seed collected from a field site of tansy (Tanacetum vulgare L.; Asteraceae) that was previously the focus of two studies about the spatio-temporal dynamics of tansy aphids (Senft et al., 2017), and the chemical diversity of tansy plants and how this affects early aphid colonisation (Clancy et al., 2016).
+Seeds were collected in late autumn 2013 from dried flower heads of plants growing at a distance between 3 and 21 m on a field site with 172 plant patches in Altenhausen, north of Freising in southern Germany (N 48°25'1.51"; E 11°46'1.19").
+Tansy plants have a low rate of self-fertilisation (Lokki, Sorsa, Forsén, & Schantz, 1973).
 Therefore, the chemotypic profile of mother plants and their offspring can be different.
-We first grew 18 plants from seed collected from eight mother plants (1-3 seedlings per mother plant); these were chosen because they differed in their effects on aphids in the field (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
-Plants were grown in individual pots (13 cm in diameter) containing commercial potting soil (Einheitserde[®], Type SP ED63 T, Sinntal-Altengronau, Germany) and kept under greenhouse conditions (21.6°C mean ambient temperature, 67% mean relative humidity, 16:8 hours (light:dark) at Dürnast Experimental Station, Technical University of Munich, Freising, Germany) prior to the experiment.
-We analysed the chemical composition of all 18 plants using gas chromatography mass-spectrometry (GC-MS; see Table S1 in Supporting Information), based on 22 volatiles 'putatively emitted from storage' (i.e. constitutively released from undisturbed glands on the plant's surface), which differentially defines tansy plants due to the variation in terpenoids

-(monoterpenes, oxygenated monoterpenes and sesquiterpenes) as in (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
-From this, four plant individuals were chosen for the current experiment, based on chemotype effects in the field, including two plants low in 4-Terpineol (higher aphid colonisation) and two high in this compound (lower aphid colonisation).
+We first grew 18 plants from seed collected from eight mother plants (1-3 seedlings per mother plant); these were chosen because they differed in their effects on aphids in the field (Clancy et al., 2016).
+Plants were grown in individual pots (13 cm in diameter) containing commercial potting soil (Einheitserde®, Type SP ED63 T, Sinntal-Altengronau, Germany) and kept under greenhouse conditions (21.6°C mean ambient temperature, 67% mean relative humidity, 16:8 hr (light:dark) at Dürnast Experimental Station, Technical University of Munich, Freising, Germany) prior to the experiment.
+We analysed the chemical composition of all 18 plants using gas chromatography-mass spectrometry (GC-MS; see Supporting Information Table S1), based on 22 volatiles "putatively emitted from storage" (i.e., constitutively released from undisturbed glands on the plant's surface), which differentially defines tansy plants due to the variation in terpenoids (monoterpenes, oxygenated monoterpenes and sesquiterpenes) as in Clancy et al. (2016).
+From this, four plant individuals were chosen for the current experiment, based on chemotype effects in the field, including two plants low in 4-terpineol (higher aphid colonisation) and two high in this compound (lower aphid colonisation).
 Within these groups, the two plants were further chosen to be different in other aphid-related compounds from field data such as (E)-Dihydrocarvone.
-By comparing the chemical profiles (based on the relative concentrations of the 22 volatile terpenoids 'putatively emitted from storage'; Table S1) of the experimental plants to the profiles of field plants (data from Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016) and by clustering them, we could confirm that the chemical profiles of the four experimental plants reflected the diversity of the chemical profiles of 172 plants from field sites (further information about the chemotype identification and the clustering analysis of experimental and field plants can be found in Appendix S1).
-The field and experimental plants clustered into the four main classes as previously described (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
-Two out of four experimental plants belonged to class 2 chemotypes (experimental chemotypes 2.1 and 2.2) and two to class 4 chemotypes (experimental chemotypes 4.1 and 4.2; Fig. 1).
-Class 2 chemotypes were dominated mostly by L-camphor (55.9% ± 2.4%; Fig. 1) and supported early aphid colonisation in the field (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
-The terpenoid profiles of class 4 chemotypes were not clearly dominated by a single volatile, however (Z)- β -terpineol (from 0.0 % to 55.0 %) and eucalyptol (from 2.2 % to 33.1 %) were most abundant (Fig. 1).
-Early aphid colonisation in the field was less likely on plants belonging to chemotype class 4 (Clancy, Zytynska, Senft, Weisser & Schnitzler, 2016).
+By comparing the chemical profiles (based on the relative concentrations of the 22 volatile terpenoids "putatively emitted from storage"; Table S1) of the experimental plants to the profiles of field plants (data from Clancy et al., 2016) and by clustering them, we could confirm that the chemical profiles of the four experimental plants reflected the diversity of the chemical profiles of 172 plants from field sites (further information about the chemotype identification and the clustering analysis of experimental and field plants can be found in Supporting Information Appendix S1).
+The field and experimental plants clustered into the four main classes as previously described (Clancy et al., 2016).
+Two of four experimental plants belonged to class 2 chemotypes (experimental chemotypes 2.1 and 2.2) and two to class 4 chemotypes (experimental chemotypes 4.1 and 4.2; Figure 1).
+Class 2 chemotypes were dominated mostly by L-camphor (55.9% ± 2.4%; Figure 1) and supported early aphid colonisation in the field (Clancy et al., 2016).
+The terpenoid profiles of class 4 chemotypes were not clearly dominated by a single volatile; however, (Z)- $\beta$ -terpineol (from 0.0% to 55.0%) and eucalyptol (from 2.2% to 33.1%) were most abundant (Figure 1).
+Early aphid colonisation in the field was less likely on plants belonging to chemotype class 4 (Clancy et al., 2016).